-From moments before to dealing with the consequences afterwards, it can seem like the confusion, stress and anxiety of being involved in an accident is nonstop.
-In our years of experience handling these types of claims, our Washington, D.C. car accident law firm know there is never an optimal time for a wreck to happen.
+From moments before to dealing with the consequences afterwards, it can seem like the confusion, stress, and anxiety of being involved in an accident is nonstop.
+In our years of experience handling these types of claims, our Washington, D.C. car accident law firm knows there is never an optimal time for a wreck to happen.
 However, how you react after a car accident, truck accident or other collision can make a substantial difference in the quality of care and damages you receive to help you begin to recover.
 This Auto Accidents FAQ could help you understand your situation.

-The following information answers frequently asked questions about auto accidents, provided by the car accident attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot L.L.P.
-Our car accident law firm has offices in Washington, D.C., Maryland and Virginia with more attorneys selected as “Top Lawyers” by Washingtonian Magazine than any other DC personal injury law firm.
+The following information answers frequently asked questions about auto accidents, provided by the car accident attorneys at Koonz, McKenney, Johnson & DePaolis L.L.P.
+Our car accident law firm has more attorneys selected as “Top Lawyers” by Washingtonian Magazine than any other DC personal injury law firm.
 Get the legal advice you need after a car accident for free when you call or submit an online review form on our site today.

 Q: How can auto accidents be prevented?